-In February 2010, NAICOM granted an operating licence to First Bank of Nigeria Plc.
+In February 2010, NAICOM granted an operating licence to erstwhile First Bank of Nigeria Plc.
 (First Bank) to establish a life assurance business in partnership with Sanlam Group of South Africa.
 Consequently, First Bank incorporated a subsidiary, FBN Life Assurance Limited.
 First Bank has a holding of 65% in the equity of FBN Life Assurance Limited.
-Consequent upon the restructuring of 2012, the investment is transferred to FBN Holdings Plc. and the name of the company was changed to FBN Insurance Limited in 2014.
-Following the decision of the Board of Directors to divest from FBN Insurance Limited, the investment in this subsidiary has been classified as discontinued operations.
+Consequent upon the restructuring of 2012, the investment is transferred to FBN Holdings Plc. and the name of the company was changed to FBN Insurance Limited (FBNI) in 2014.
+Following the decision of the Board of Directors to divest from FBN Insurance Limited, the investment in this subsidiary was classified as discontinued operations.
+The divestment was completed on June 1, 2020 and FBNI ceased to be a subsidiary of FBNH.
 See note 26 for details.